alphacorelabs/boesti-uni-bot/README.md

 ## License

-This project is developed as an academic project for Bamidele Olomilua University of Science & Technology.
+This project is developed as an academic project for Bamidele Olumilua University of Science & Technology.

 ---

-**About BOUESTI**: Bamidele Olomilua University of Science & Technology is a leading institution committed to excellence in science, technology, and innovation education in Nigeria.
+**About BOUESTI**: Bamidele Olumilua University of Science & Technology is a leading institution committed to excellence in science, technology, and innovation education in Nigeria.